Western allies rally around Zelensky after Trump spat deepens rift with Europe

 “Ukraine, you’ll never walk alone,” Lithuanian President Gitanas Nausėda said, while Estonian Foreign Minister Margus Tsahkna cautioned that if “Ukraine stops fighting, there will be no Ukraine.”

-There was swift vocal support too from key US allies outside Europe.
+There was swift vocal support too from key US allies outside Europe, including from all other members of the so-called Five Eyes intelligence sharing network that are among Washington’s most trusted partners.

 Canadian Prime Minister Justin Trudeau said his country would “continue to stand with Ukraine.”